 Social Work and Social Services professionals in Ontario are regulated by the Ontario College of Social Workers and Social Service Workers (“OCSWSSW”).
-All the requirements for social workers and social service professionals are outlined in the Social Work and Social Service Work Act, 1998, it’s regulations, and the OCSWSSW’s Code of Ethics and Standards of Practice.
+All the requirements for social workers and social service professionals are outlined in the Social Work and Social Service Work Act, 1998, its regulations, and the OCSWSSW’s Code of Ethics and Standards of Practice.
 The OCSWSSW’s mandate is to protect the public from unqualified, incompetent and unfit practitioners.
 To achieve this, the OCSWSSW requires individuals meet certain criteria and apply for registration.

 Without registration, it is an offence for an individual to call themselves a social worker or hold out to produce social worker services.